johannes-riesterer/java/README.md

 In what follows, please substitute ```jdk-newest-version``` with the appropriate filename!

 Create the directory /opt/jdk.
-Therefore Type in the command
+Therefore type in the command
 ```bash
 sudo mkdir /opt/jdk
 ```